dynatrace-oss/unguard/docs/DEV-GUIDE.md

 Clusters are configured in `~/.kube/config`.

 To switch between different clusters (e.g., between `aws` and `kind`) set the `current-context:` to a cluster saved in the `contexts:` section.

+A great tool that makes this process faster is [kubectx](https://github.com/ahmetb/kubectx).